drakkan/sftpgo/docs/full-configuration.md

 Available Commands:
-  gen          A collection of useful generators help         Help about any command initprovider Initializes the configured data provider portable     Serve a single directory serve        Start the SFTP Server
+  gen          A collection of useful generators help         Help about any command initprovider Initializes and/or updates the configured data provider portable     Serve a single directory serve        Start the SFTP Server